Sh1penfire/pixelcraft/README.md

 Turrets it adds:

-Strand
+Strand:
 A starting turret from iron.
 Needs a sprite.
 A bit stronger than duo but uses non traditional ammo types.

-Blaze
+Blaze:
 A flamethrower that can hit air.
 Just like scorch can pierce indefinantly.
 Uses a wide aray of combustibles for ammo.

-Dusk
+Dusk:
 A powerfull railgun that can use titanium and steel.
 Can't target air without help.

-Dawn
+Dawn:
 A turret that shoots 5 bullets outwards.

-Pace Point and Panic
+Pace Point and Panic:
 Electric anti air turrets.
 Point however can target ground.
 The trio fire forms of electric attacks using electric missiles.

-Pulse
+Pulse:
 A suport turret that shoots healing bullets that repear blocks.
 Also does decent damage.